amelialynnn/hamsterwars-fullstack/README.md

 ### `npm run dev`

 Run the app in development mode.
 Open http://localhost:3000 to view page in the browser.
-The page will reload if you make edits.
-Any errors will be visible in your console.

 ### `npm run build`

-Builds the project for production and bundle necessary files in the dist folder.
+Builds the project for production and bundles necessary files in the dist folder.